Change Management in ITIL: A Complete Guide

 2. Faster Implementation

-Change requests are streamlined.
+A Change Request is streamlined.
 As a result, upgrades and fixes happen faster.
 For example, a company could deploy a critical security patch in hours rather than days.

 3. Optimized Resources